parse-community/Parse-SDK-Flutter/packages/dart/README.md

 This is a Dart package that allows communication with a Parse Server, (https://parseplatform.org) either hosted on your own server or another, like (http://Back4App.com).

 This is a work in progress and we are consistently updating it.
 Please let us know if you think anything needs changing/adding, and more than ever, please do join in on this project.
 (Even if it is just to improve our documentation)

-## Join in!
-Want to get involved?
-Join our Slack channel and help out! (http://flutter-parse-sdk.slack.com)

 ## Getting Started
 To install, either add to your pubspec.yaml